Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Preliminaries

 \subsection{Spectral Type and Accessory Parameters}

-Geometrically, Schlesinger (or isomonodromic) dynamic takes place on the space of coefficients $\mathbf{A}(x)$ of the Fuchsian equation (\ref{eq:fuchs-1}), considered modulo gauge transformations.
+Geometrically, Schlesinger (or isomonodromic) dynamic takes place on the space of coefficients $\mathbf{A}(z)$ of the Fuchsian system (\ref{eq:fuchs-1}), considered modulo gauge transformations.
 Here we briefly outline the description of this space following \cite{Sak:2010:IDA4PTE}.

-First, given $\mathbf{A}(x)$, we separate the data about locations of singular points $u_{i}$ (that we think of as parameters of the dynamic) and the residue matrices $\mathbf{A}_{i}$ at those points.
+First, given $\mathbf{A}(z)$, we separate the locations of singular points $z_{i}$ (that we think of as parameters of the dynamic) from the residue matrices $\mathbf{A}_{i}$ at those points.
 Thus, we define

-to be the set of all Fuchsian equations with possible singularities at the points $u_{i}$.
+to be the set of all Fuchsian systems with possible singularities at the points $z_{i}$.
 Further, since Schlesinger dynamic either preserves (in the continuous case) or shifts (in the discrete case) the eigenvalues of $\mathbf{A}_{i}$, we treat the eigenvalues as the parameters of the dynamic as well.
 Thus, the appropriate phase space is a quotient of the fiber of the eigenvalue map by gauge transformations.
 Local coordinates on the phase space are called \emph{accessory parameters}.
-Note that the space $\mathcal{A}$ of accessory parameters is quite complicated and its dimension depends on the spectral type of $\mathbf{A}(x)$ that we define next.
+Note that the space $\mathcal{A}$ of accessory parameters is quite complicated and its dimension depends on the spectral type of $\mathbf{A}(z)$ that we define next.